vlang/v/doc/docs.md

 }
 ```

+`assert` keyword can be used outside of tests as well.

 All test functions have to be placed in `*_test.v` files and begin with `test_`.

 To run the tests do `v hello_test.v`.

-To test an entire module, do
-`v test mymodule`.
+To test an entire module, do `v test mymodule`.

-`assert` keyword can be used outside of tests as well.
+You can also do `v test .` to test everything inside your curent folder (and underneath it).

+You can pass `-stats` to v test, to see more details about the individual tests in each _test.v file.

 ## Memory management